Philibert Aspairt

 Philibert Aspairt (13 April 1732 – November 1793) was a doorkeeper of the Val-de-Grâce hospital during the French Revolution.
 He died in the Catacombs of Paris in November 1793 after entering them via a staircase located in the hospital courtyard.
 His motives are unknown.

-His body was not discovered until 1804, 11 years later, in one of the quarry galleries and was buried where it was found.
+His body was discovered in 1804, 11 years later, in one of the quarry galleries and was buried where it was found.
 The cause of his death was never determined.
 Aspairt might have been identified by the hospital key ring hanging from his belt.

 His tomb is in the restricted part of the Paris catacombs, under the rue Henri Barbusse, next to the boulevard Saint-Michel.